1) Red Hibiscus History & General Info

 3) Growing Instructions

-- Growing: They bloom best with temperatures ranging from 60 to 90 degrees.
+Growing: They bloom best with temperatures ranging from 60 to 90 degrees.
 The hibiscus needs to be watered carefully.
 Make sure you do not over flood the roots.
 Keep a steady flow of water for the plant in warm weather.
 In colder weather, only water the plant if it looks dry.
 Try to keep all insects and pests away so the flower does not get ruined.
-If you are potting your flower, make sure the pot has plenty of drainage.
+If you are potting your flower, make sure the pot has plenty of drainages.

 - Best time to Harvest: The fruits are harvested when full-grown but still tender and, at this stage, are easily snapped off by hand.
 They are easier to break off in the morning than at the end of the day.
 If harvesting is overdue and the stems have toughened, clippers must be used.